 Of the trinity of northwestern cities, Jujuy lacks the colonial sophistication of Salta or urban vibe of Tucumán, but nevertheless shines for its livable feel, enticing restaurants and gregarious, good-looking locals.
 It’s got the most indigenous feel of any of Argentina’s cities.

-San Salvador de Jujuy (now commonly known simply as Jujuy) was founded in 1593 as the most northerly Spanish colonial city in present-day Argentina.
-It was the third attempt to found a city in this valley, after the previous two incarnations had been razed by miffed indigenous groups who hadn’t given planning permission.
+San Salvador de Jujuy (commonly called simply Jujuy) was founded in 1593 at the third attempt, after the previous two incarnations had been razed by miffed indigenous groups who hadn’t given planning permission.

-The city’s name is roughly pronounced hu-hui; if it sounds like an arch exclamation of surprise, you’re doing well.
+The city’s name is roughly pronounced hoo-hooey; if it sounds like an arch exclamation of surprise, you’re doing well.